trisapeace/pathways-frontend/README.md

 Development
 -----

-To create a development build, you must add a configuration file that says how to access the API:
+To create a development build, you should add a local enviroment file named ".env" that specifies how to access the API:

-    cp config/env.example.js config/development.js
-    open config/development.js
+    REACT_APP_CONFIG_API_URL='http://localhost:8000'

 Then, use the provided "start" script to launch a server with the frontend application: